 We’ve since enjoyed fabulous Kouign Amanns at Dominique Ansel in NYC and, more recently, we ate a fabulous version of it at Yann Couvreur in Paris.
 If you’re at any self respecting patisserie and you see a Kouign Amann in a display case, eat it.

-Click here to buy Dominique Ansel’s cookbook if you want to learn how to bake Kouign Amann at home.
+Buy Dominique Ansel’s cookbook from Amazon if you want to learn how to bake Kouign Amann at home.

 13. Tarte à la Praline (Praline Tart)